chanzuckerberg/cellxgene-census/docs/census_notebook_guidelines.md

 :x: `# Census datasets presence` *not self-explanatory, has "Census" in it.*

-:x: `# Normalizing full-length gene sequencing data from the Cell Census` *has "Census" in it.*
+:x: `# Normalizing full-length gene sequencing data from the Census` *has "Census" in it.*

 ### Introduction